 After nearly a year of fabrication, the piece was ready for installation.
 Timepiece, which is officially "Infinite Possibility," was brought up from Dobbs Ferry, NY to Providence, RI using a specialized moving company, and installed in front of the ERC using a crane.

-Because precision is so important with such a large piece, we are using the data gathered across several months to determine the exact rotation required in order to ensure maximum accuracy.
+Because precision is so important with such a large piece, we used data gathered across several months after installation to determine the exact rotation required for maximum accuracy before final securing it.

-Installation occurred in May 2019, and will be fully secured in September 2019.
+Installation occurred in May 2019, and was fully secured after final adjustments in January 2020.
 While Timepiece has been quite an important yet trying experience, I look forward to the day I visit campus as an alumnus and see the culmination of my undergraduate work stand the test of time.

 1. Team picture on the day of installation; image courtesy of the Brown University News Team // 2.
-Brainstorm session on how to represent time // 3.
-Rendering of the Engineering Research Center; image courtesy of the Brown School of Engineering // 4.
-Concept for Timepiece by Linda Park '19 // 5.
-Noon mark implementation concept // 6.
-CAD model of the Mobius strip by Ethan Mok '19 and David Schurman '20 // 7.
-Trip to Sultz to view the fabrication facility and the steel finish samples // 8.
-Model of the sun's path on the analemma over the course of a year by Kenji Endo '18 // 9.
-In progress photo of Timepiece welding // 10.
-Overview of installation progress // 11.
-Image of spotlight hitting the analemma just after noon // 12.
-The team's signatures etched onto the analemma // 13.
+Concept for Timepiece by Linda Park '19 // 3.
+Noon mark implementation concept // 4.
+CAD model of the Mobius strip by Ethan Mok '19 and David Schurman '20 // 5.
+Trip to Sultz to view the fabrication facility and the steel finish samples // 6.
+Model of the sun's path on the analemma over the course of a year by Kenji Endo '18 // 7.
+In progress photo of Timepiece welding // 9.
+Overview of installation progress // 9.
+Image of spotlight hitting the analemma just after noon // 10.
+The team's signatures etched onto the analemma // 11.
+Photo of me sitting on the sculpture after final adjustments. // 11.
 Official Brown University News Video on "Infinite Possibility"